finlay-liu/awesome-collections/cbir.md

 #### Deep Learning Feature (Global Feature)

+- Using Very Deep Autoencoders for Content-Based Image Retrieval
+- Learning High-level Image Representation for Image Retrieval via Multi-Task DNN using Clickthrough Data
 - Fine-tuning CNN Image Retrieval with No Human Annotation
+- Efficient On-the-fly Category Retrieval using ConvNets and GPUs
 - Neural Codes for Image RetrievalCompressed
+- Aggregating Deep Convolutional Features for Image Retrieval
+- Learning visual similarity for product design with convolutional neural networks
+- Group Invariant Deep Representations for Image Instance Retrieval
+- Where to Focus: Query Adaptive Matching for Instance Retrieval Using Convolutional Feature Maps
 - Multi-Scale Orderless Pooling of Deep Convolutional Activation Features
-- Deep Image Retrieval:Learning Global Representations for Image earch
+- Deep Image Retrieval: Global Representations for Image earch
 - End-to-end Learning of Deep Visual Representations for Image retrieval
 - What Is the Best Practice for CNNs Applied to Visual Instance Retrieval?
 - Bags of Local Convolutional Features for Scalable Instance Search